The fate of Schwarzschild--de Sitter black holes: nonequilibrium evaporation: From 4D Schwarzschild--de Sitter to 2D dilaton gravity

 \section{From 4D Schwarzschild--de Sitter to 2D dilaton gravity}

-To begin, for completeness we briefly summarize the spherical reduction of four-dimensional Einstein–Hilbert (EH) gravity with cosmological constant to its two-dimensional dilaton form, following standard treatments and exhibit the Schwarzschild--de Sitter (SdS) solution in the reduced theory.~\footnote{We closely follow the standard spherically reduced gravity (SRG) formalism \cite{Mann:1989gh, Klosch:1995fi, Grumiller:2002nm}.}
+To fix notation and for completeness, we briefly summarize the spherical reduction of four-dimensional Einstein--Hilbert gravity with a cosmological constant to its two-dimensional dilaton formulation, following standard treatments, and recover the Schwarzschild--de~Sitter (SdS) solution within the reduced theory.\footnote{We closely follow the standard spherically reduced gravity (SRG) formalism~\cite{Mann:1989gh,Klosch:1995fi,Grumiller:2002nm}.}

 Starting from the 4D EH action with cosmological constant,

 we assume a spherically symmetric metric ansatz

 and define the dilaton as the area variable,